Betterez/btrz_ex_auth_api/README.md

 ### BtrzAuth.Pipeline.TokenSecured

-This pipeline will check the x-api-key header loading the application data in `conn.private[:application]` and also the token with the private key or the configured main and secondary secret keys in case the token could be an internal one, then ensure authenticated and load the implemented resource in the `conn.private[:user]`.
+This pipeline will check the x-api-key header loading the application data in `conn.private[:application]` and also the token with the private key or the configured main and secondary secret keys in case the token could be an internal one, then ensure authenticated and load the implemented resource id in the `conn.private[:user_id]`.

 * plug BtrzAuth.Plug.VerifyApiKey
 * plug BtrzAuth.Plug.VerifyToken